Family History Writing Autobiography

 • How did you decide who to spend the holidays with, each year?

-• If you ever got any sleep when they, themselves, were newborns.
+• If you ever got any sleep as a new parent?

 • What were the events (details) in and around their own birth?